 How to Restrict WordPress Content to Paid Members

-Restricting some of your WordPress content to paid members is the easiest way to monetize your audience.
+Restricting access to your website content is the easiest way to monetize your audience.
 If you try to do it manually, it will take months to set up!
 And it comes with a steep learning curve.
 But lucky for you, there’s an easy plugin called ProfilePress.
 It’s a complete WordPress membership plugin for creating membership sites and adding paid content to WordPress.
 And is easy to learn.

-In this tutorial, I’ll show you the easiest way to set up a membership website and restrict your content to paid members.
+In this tutorial, I’ll show you the easiest way to set up a membership website that restricts WordPress content to paid members.

 Setting paid memberships in WordPress is easy and doesn’t require technical knowledge.
-To set up membership plans, you’ll first need to install ProfilePress.
-It’s an all-in-one plugin for creating paid membership sites.
-It has all the features you’ll need to launch and manage your membership website.
+First, we need to install and activate the ProfilePress plugin.
+This all-in-one plugin creates paid membership sites and has all the features you’ll need to launch and manage your membership website.

 Now, click the Add New Plan button to create a new membership plan: